 When you go back over your content, it’s a great opportunity to notice if anything is missing from it.
 Ask yourself if you have any questions after reading it?
 Is there a natural follow on topic that you should link to?
 Has there been any new information on the topic since you first created it?
 Do you have more insight to offer now?
 Picking up on any missing, relevant content is one of the greatest benefits of a content audit.
 After all, you want your content to offer the most value to your audience.
 A key thing to check is that the content delivers on the promise of the title.
 The most annoying thing for a user is to click through on to something that then doesn’t answer the question or give them the information they were looking for based on the title.

 You’re already putting in the hard work to make sure your content is up to scratch, so you may as well go the extra mile.
-Check out what your competitors are up to, see what’s working for them and if there’s anything you’re missing out on content wise.
+As well as creating a website content audit checklist, check out what your competitors are up to.
+See what’s working for them and if there’s anything you’re missing out on content wise.
 A competitor might have some really great content about a topic you haven’t even touched on but is valuable to your industry.
 The goal is to cover all bases when it comes to your subject matter.

 While you are going through all of your content you need to evaluate each piece and categorise into one of the below options: